 Helpful advice on Taking Your Test

-If your results come back indicating you didn't supply enough blood or the samples leaked in transit or you had an 'Equivocal' result i.e. your test was inconclusive, then in these instances you will need to re-test.
-If you need another kit sent to you within one month of completing your last test, please get in contact with us, by email, using our Contact Page and we'd be happy to get another one out to you.
+If your results come back indicating you didn't supply enough blood, something happened to the sample, or your test was inconclusive, then you may need to re-test.
+If you need another kit sent to you within one month of completing your last test, please get in contact with us, by email (email@example.com) and we'd be happy to get another one out to you.
 If it's been more than a month you should be able to order another kit from our website without any problems.
-Please contact us if you can't.

 Find below some good advice on how to complete your Home STI Kit tests, these may help you to provide sufficient and accurate samples to the Lab:-

 - Fill the blood bottle to above the top orange line – that’s really important.